 “Wasn’t full on — the floor caught most of it.
-But it was enough to give me a temporary brain injury and tamper with my memory.
+But it was enough to give me a temporary brain injury and tamper with my memory for a while.
 Don’t even remember being hit.
 But the headaches remind me.
 They’re tapering off.”

 “James.”
 Mrs. Taylor shielded her eyes.

 He flexed his bandaged hand at the wrist again.
 “Anyway, how I got this.
-Just before that, according to Sarge, Horace our radioman yelled in German, ‘You son of a bitch!'”
+Just before that, according to Sarge, Horace our radioman yelled in German at the kraut lieutenant, ‘You son of a bitch!'”

 His face warmed.
 “Excuse my language.”
 He pulled his feet in.
 “I was told I was lucky to remember something so close to when my head took a hit like that.
 But I was unconscious when Horace put a slug in the German’s forehead and knocked him off me.”

-He looked down, brows pushed high.
+He looked at the floor, his brows pushed high.
 “Horace had a pretty good handle on German.
 Never knew it until Sarge informed me.”